CoinPaymentsNet/coinpayments-php/README.md

 Note the `/examples` directory does not use composer autoloading.

 When using composer to autoload classes you should define your `keys.php` file outside of your `vendor` directory, as not to overwrite it when upgrading packages.
+See [src/keys_example.php](https://github.com/CoinPaymentsNet/coinpayments-php/blob/master/src/keys_example.php) as an example `keys.php` file.

 [Packagist.org package URL](https://packagist.org/packages/coinpaymentsnet/coinpayments-php)